danieltabarest/FirstFlutterApp/README.md

 * Click Yes when prompted to install the Dart plugin.
 * Click Restart when prompted.

+# Layouts in Flutter

+The core of Flutter’s layout mechanism is widgets.
+In Flutter, almost everything is a widget—even layout models are widgets.
+The images, icons, and text that you see in a Flutter app are all widgets.
+But things you don’t see are also widgets, such as the rows, columns, and grids that arrange, constrain, and align the visible widgets.

 # StatelessWidget vs StatefulWidget
 A StatelessWidget will never rebuild by itself (but can from external events).
 A StatefulWidget can.
 That is the golden rule.